bugdataupload/deeplearningbugs/README.md

 ## Our tools

-In our study, we choose [mutmut](https://github.com/boxed/mutmut).
+In our study, we choose [mutmut](https://github.com/boxed/mutmut) for mutation.
 Mutmut is a mutation testing system for Python 3 with small and simple implementation.
 It generates mutants by analyzing the AST nodes of a program.

 Coverage tool: https://github.com/nedbat/coveragepy